 Indian economics professor Amartya Sen received the Nobel Prize in 1998 for his studies of poverty, hunger and welfare.
 His new book, The Argumentative Indian consists of four times four essays, and in the preface Sen writes that the first part indicates what he wants to convey to the readers.
-The very first essay is about the old epic Bhagvad Gita, as well as the early Indian rulers Ashoka (died 232 BC) and Akbar (died 1605), who for Sen represent pluralism and tolerance.
-"While it is indisputable that Aristotle wrote about the importance of freedom, in this context he did not care about women and slaves.
-Ashoka at the same time made no such distinction, ». . .
+The very first essay is about the old epic Bhagvad Gita, as well as the early Indian rulers Ashoka (death 232 BC) and Akbar (death 1605), who represent Senate in favor of multanimity and tolerance.
+"While it is indisputable that Aristotle wrote about how important freedom was, he did not care about women and slaves in this context.
+Ashoka made no such distinction at the same time, ”Sen. writes.
+Akbar, in turn, tried to create a synthetic belief based on India's various existing religions.

 To continue reading, create a new free reader account with your email,